-This keto gluten free fried pickles recipe is completely egg free.
+This keto fried pickles recipe is completely egg free.
 These pickles are deep fried, without a deep fryer.
 If you’re craving delicious, golden brown fried pickles, they’re only a few steps away.
 All you need is a cast iron skillet, some oil and a few items from your pantry.

 - Dill pickle chips – Or, dill pickle spears cut into desired shape.
 We actually love to buy dill pickle chips pre-cut.
 Just make sure to lay them on a parchment lined baking sheet, and dab them off with some paper towels.
 We do this to soak up the excess moisture.